-- Some users experience nausea during the first hour after consuming magic mushrooms. iBoiling the mushrooms for twenty minutes into a tea before consuming them can reduce the chances of becoming nauseous.
+- Some users experience nausea during the first hour after consuming magic mushrooms.
+Gently boiling the mushrooms into a tea before consuming them can reduce the chances of becoming nauseous.

-- As with all psychedelics, ‘set’ and ‘setting’ are important factors in determining whether someone has a positive or negative experience.
-“Set” is the mental state a person brings to the experience—their thoughts, mood and expectations.
+- As with all psychedelics, ‘set’ and ‘setting’ are important factors in determining whether someone has a positive or challenging experience.
+“Set” is the mental state a person brings to the experience— their thoughts, mood and expectations.
 “Setting” is the physical and social environment in which the drug is consumed.
-Being in a good mental state with trusted friends in a supportive environment before taking magic mushrooms reduces the risk of having a bad trip.
+Being in a good mental state with trusted friends in a supportive environment before taking magic mushrooms reduces the risk of having a difficult trip.